dryayeet/best_compiler_ever/README.md

 # F-Lite Compiler

 A compiler for F-Lite, a small language inspired by FORTRAN.
 Written from scratch in C++14 with no external tools or libraries (no Flex, no Bison, nothing).
+Comes with an interactive web-based visualizer that walks you through each compiler phase step by step.

 ## What It Does